 Finally, the Carbon Sport Interior Package adds Alcantara leather accents to the seats and the doors, and covers the dashboard and shift knob in carbon fiber.
 Aside from those, the options on the EcoBoost Premium remain the same as those on the EcoBoost.

 The least expensive of the Mustangs, the EcoBoost and the EcoBoost Premium are both trim levels for drivers that are more fans of the Mustang style and ambiance than those looking for a high level of performance.
 Even these Mustangs offer a lot of power for the money though, making them a fairly good deal for performance enthusiasts with a budget to stick to.

-Compare the 2018 Ford Mustang EcoBoost vs GT Trim Levels.
+Compare the 2018 Ford Mustang EcoBoost vs GT Trims.
 What is the difference?

 The Ford Mustang GT is the first trim level in the lineup that is Fastback-only, and it is otherwise very similar to the base EcoBoost trim level.
 It adds LED fog lights, dual exhaust, and parking sensors to the base EcoBoost equipment, but its major addition to the model is its larger engine.